robbeykaaso/rea3/docs/c++/pipeline.md

     - only execute the specific pipe and its aspects synchronously on current thread
     - `aName` is the pipe name
     - `aInput` is the input data
-    - `aScopeCache` is the stream additional data
+    - `aScope` is the stream additional data
     - `return` the input stream
 </br>